hiboabd/gitline/README.md

 To enable debugging and hot-reloading of Go files:

-`docker-compose -f docker/docker-compose.dev.yml up --build`
+`docker-compose -f docker/docker-compose.dev.yml up --build --force-recreate`

 Hot reloading is provided by Air, so any changes to the Go code (including templates) will rebuild and restart the application without requiring manually stopping and restarting the compose stack.